 If, in some cataclysm, all of scientific knowledge were to be destroyed, and only one sentence passed on to the next generations of creatures, what statement would contain the most information in the fewest words?
 I believe it is the atomic hypothesis (or the atomic fact, or whatever you wish to call it) that all things are made of atoms—little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repelling upon being squeezed into one another.
 In that one sentence, you will see, there is an enormous amount of information about the world, if just a little imagination and thinking are applied...Feynman is quite right that everything is made up of discrete particles.
 We might rewrite his advice to the future this way:

-...we could cook up — we'd better not, but we could — a scheme by which we set up a photo cell, and one electron to go through, and if we see it behind hole No. 1 we set off the atomic bomb and start World War III, whereas if we see it behind hole No. 2 we make peace feelers and delay the war a little longer.On the Two-slit Experiment
+...we could cook up — we'd better not, but we could — a scheme by which we set up a photo cell, and one electron to go through, and if we see it behind hole No. 1 we set off the atomic bomb and start World War III, whereas if we see it behind hole No. 2 we make peace feelers and delay the war a little longer.Isn't it strange and somewhat diabolical the kind of examples some physicists come up with?
+Feynman on the Two-slit Experiment

-Probability and Uncertainty - the Quantum Mechanical View of Nature On Irreversibility
+Probability and Uncertainty - the Quantum Mechanical View of Nature Feynman on Irreversibility

 The Distinction of Past and Future